odd-amphora/wiki.token/packages/frontend/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-See the React documentation on [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the React documentation on [deployment](https://facebook.github.io/create-frontend/docs/deployment) for more information.

-### `yarn react-app:eject`
+### `yarn frontend:eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**